pfoo/ifconfig.io/README.md

 #### Running behind systemd socket activation (see http://0pointer.de/blog/projects/socket-activation.html)
 * Run : systemd-socket-activate -l 8000 ./ifconfig.pm
 * systemd will listen on port 8000, start the program only when required and forward everything to it
+* If everything is working, you can create two files in /etc/systemd/system/ in order to automatically launch the service :<br>
+	ifconfig.socket (see example file)<br>
+	ifconfig.service (see example file)<br>
+* Then execute `systemctl daemon-reload` and `systemctl start ifconfig.socket`

 #### ORIGINAL README FROM https://github.com/georgyo/ifconfig.io :